w3c/wai-curricula/content/designer/interaction-design.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to interact with components
+* demonstrate strategies that people with disabilities use to interact with components
-* describe accessibility requirements related to input methods, including mouse, keyboard, touch, and voice
+* explain accessibility requirements related to input methods, including mouse, keyboard, touch, and voice

 ## Learning Outcomes for Module